Self Care and Leadership

 Breaks and down time

-Proper breaks – by which we mean leaving your desk (and ideally the office entirely, getting some time outdoors if you can) rather than hunching over your keyboard with a soggy sandwich – are vital.
-If you spot team members who aren’t taking appropriate time away from their work stations you should encourage them to take a proper rest, and move around.
+Proper breaks – by which we mean leaving your desk (and ideally the office entirely, getting some time outdoors if you can) are vital.
+If you spot team members who aren’t taking appropriate time away from their work, encourage them to take a proper rest, and move around.

-You should also be sure to monitor their overtime, and make sure that nobody is working too many hours, or responding to work emails late at night when they should be switching off!
+Monitor their working hours: make sure that nobody is working too many hours, or responding to work emails late at night when they should be switching off!

 Refreshments and nutrition